vonfalk/storm-javavis/doc/index.md

 later passed to a `PresentationWindow` that shows the actual presentation.
 The example also shows that the language extension is able to use variables declared outside of the language extension with the variable `title`.

+The syntax used to define the syntax language, together with other examples illustrating the capabilities of Storm can be found on the [Examples](md://Introduction/Examples) page.

 Getting started